ModelarData/ModelarDB-RS/docs/user/README.md

-# ModelarDB installation and usage
+# ModelarDB Installation and Usage
 This document describes how to set up and use ModelarDB.
 Installation instructions are provided for Linux, macOS, FreeBSD, and Windows.
 Once installed, using ModelarDB is consistent across all platforms.